Dead Boston suspect Tsarnaev 'talked jihad' in Russia

 Tsaranev and his younger brother Dzhokhar are suspected of bombing the Boston Marathon finishing-line on 15 April, when three people were killed and more than 260 injured, in an attack which shocked America.

-One policeman was shot dead and another wounded during the search for the bombers.'He was surprised'
+One policeman was shot dead and another wounded during the search for the bombers.

 The Tsarnaevs come from a family of ethnic Chechens and had been living in the US for about a decade before the attacks.